 There are three things I want from a laptop: a thin form factor, a small weight, and great battery life.
 I don’t play video games on my laptop so I don’t need a high-end graphics card, a large display, or tons of ports.
 All I need is something I can depend on that won’t weigh down my backpack too much.

 For years, the Dell XPS 13 has been my go-to for all my laptop needs.
-I had a 2015 model for a long time and it was still chugging along great at the beginning of this year.
+I had a 2015 model for a long time and it was still chugging along great in 2019.
 However, when I saw the 2019 Edition with a top-mounted webcam and a super sexy Alpine White color, I just had to grab it.

 Honestly, it was one of the best decisions I’ve made when it comes to computers.
 The 2019 XPS 13 is just magnificent.
 It’s thinner and lighter than my previous model and the all-white colorway is so pretty.
 The 4K touch-screen display makes work easy on my eyes as well as fast since I can just tap on the screen whenever necessary.